ripienaar/free-for-dev/README.md

   * [Google Fonts](https://fonts.google.com/) - Lots of free fonts that are easy and quick to install in a website via a download or a link to Google's CDN.
   * [FontGet](https://www.fontget.com/) - Has a variety of fonts available to download and sorted neatly with tags.
   * [Fontshare](https://www.fontshare.com/) - is a free fonts service.
 It’s a growing collection of professional grade fonts that are 100% free for personal and commercial use.
-  * [Befonts](https://befonts.com/) - Provides several unqiue fonts for personal or commercial use.
+  * [Befonts](https://befonts.com/) - Provides several unique fonts for personal or commercial use.
   * [Font of web](https://fontofweb.com/) - Identify all the fonts used on a website and how they are used.
   * [Bunny](https://bunny.net)
     * [Bunny Fonts](https://fonts.bunny.net/) - All the Google Fonts with Google Fonts drop-in compatible API.
 Privacy oriented!.